Nexans to make recycled-content copper

 Photo courtesy of Nexans

-France-based manufacturer of electrical wire and cable Nexans has announced an agreement with Italy’s Continuus-Properzi to commission a recycled-content copper production line at an existing Nexans site in Lens, France.
+France-based electrical wire and cable manufacturer Nexans has reached an agreement with Italy’s Continuus-Properzi to commission a recycled-content copper production line at an existing Nexans site in Lens, France.

 Earlier this month, Nexans announced it was investing to increase its presence in the collection of wire and cable scrap in Europe, working with Suez as a partner in that effort.

-“Global demand for copper is continuing to increase and recycling is emerging as a key solution to possible shortages of this metal, which is essential to electrification,” states Nexans.
-Thus, the firm says it “is taking steps to address this major challenge with a project on a unique scale.”
+“Global demand for copper is continuing to increase and recycling is emerging as a key solution to possible shortages of this metal, which is essential to electrification,” Nexans says, adding that it is "taking steps to address this major challenge with a project on a unique scale.”

-The company says its site in Lens, in northern France, dates back to Nexan’s founding in 1971, and that it intends to have the new recycled-content copper production line up and running in 2026.
+The company's site in Lens, in northern France, dates back to Nexan’s founding in 1971.
+The company intends to have the new recycled-content copper production line up and running in 2026.

-Nexans describes Milan-based Continuus-Properzi as a supplier of “complete installations for the production of electrolytic tough pitch (ETP) and Fire Refined High Conductivity (FRHC) wire rod.”
+Milan-based Continuus-Properzi supplies complete installations for the production of electrolytic tough pitch (ETP) and Fire Refined High Conductivity (FRHC) wire rod.

-Nexans refers to the Lens plant currently as “the only copper rod foundry in France.”
+Nexans says the Lens plant currently is the only copper rod foundry in France.
 With its new investment of more than 90 million euros ($97.4 million), the company says it will increase its wire rod production capacity by over 50 percent and boost its copper scrap recycling capacity to manage up to 80,000 metric tons per year.

 Combined with its Suez Recycâbles joint venture, Nexans says the new initiative will make it “a key player in the circular economy of the European copper industry.”

-The firm says the purchased Continuus-Properzi system will be implemented for the first time in France in Lens, and will help Nexans maintain and enhance its vertically integrated status.
+The Continuus-Properzi system will be implemented for the first time in France in Lens, and will help Nexans maintain and enhance its vertically integrated status.